Invitation to register interest

 We start a democratic lottery process by sending out invitations inviting people to register their interest.
 We can do this in various ways:

-- By post: letters are sent to randomly selected addresses;
+- By post: letters are sent to addresses selected by lottery;

-- By door knocking: a team goes out to randomly selected streets to speak to people at their home;
+- By door knocking: a team goes out to streets, selected by lottery, to speak to people at their home;

 - By email: messages are sent to people already on a database.